jpetitto/GistList/README.md

 * We know you are eager to show us what you can do, but please don't do more than what is specifically requested in the tasks.
 * Do not integrate additional libraries, but feel free to utilize any functionality from the libraries already included.
 * Do not skip any task even if you can jump ahead and implement the final result.
 We would like to see your progress from each task to the next.
+* Do not move, rename, or reformat the files but feel free to create new ones as you see appropiate.

 # Tasks
 ### Task 1